Identifying Distributional Perspective Differences from Colingual Groups

 \subsection{Pattern Bias in Negative Samples and Targeted Improvements}

 While flipping adjectives to create negative samples appears as an obvious approach, it ends up introducing certain style biases.
-Since the placeholders for adjectives is the only difference between positive and negative samples in training data, most classifier would be able to identify this.
+Since the placeholders for adjectives are the only difference between positive and negative samples in training data, most classifiers would be able to identify this.

-\newcite{niven2019probing} show that high performance obtained from pre-trained language models such as BERT~\cite{devlin2018bert} is often achieved by exploiting spurious statistical cues in the dataset.
-We faced a similar problem in our preliminary study when evaluating on a test set from a different domain.
-While the quantitative results of our models trained on Wikipedia data are extremely high, we observe a huge drop when testing on out of domain data.
-This motivate us to mitigate any statistical cues in our data that our models might have learned.
+\newcite{niven2019probing} show that high performance obtained from pre-trained language models such as BERT~\cite{devlin2018bert} are often achieved by exploiting spurious statistical cues in the dataset.
+We face a similar problem in our preliminary study when evaluating on a test set from a different domain.
+While the quantitative results of our models trained on Wikipedia data are extremely high, we observe a huge drop when testing on out-of-domain data.
+This motivates us to mitigate statistical cues in our data.

-Inspired by \textit{back-translation}~\citep{BT}, we generate paraphrases of our training data by introducing a pivot language and then translate the sentences back.
-In this way we are able to retain the semantics of the statements while removing existing stylistic biases.
+Inspired by \textit{back-translation}~\citep{BT}, we generate paraphrases of our training data by introducing a pivot language and then translating the sentences back.
+This retains the semantics of the statements while removing existing stylistic biases.
 We back-translated both original Wikipedia sentences (i.e., positive samples) and the fabricated ones (i.e., negative samples).
-For English sentences, we use large BPE based transformer models fine-tuned for WMT19 News Translation Task \cite{ng2019facebook} \footnote{github.com/pytorch/fairseq/tree/master/examples/wmt19} while for Chinese sentences we use Youdao api \footnote{https://ai.youdao.com/}.
-For English we use German as the pivot language while for Chinese we use Japanese as the pivot language.
-Part C and D of figure \ref{fig::training_data} show the back-translated version of our positive and negative samples respectively.
+Part C and D of Figure \ref{fig::training_data} show the back-translated versions of our positive and negative samples respectively.